Kurento/kurento/source/tutorials/js/module-3-crowddetector.rst

 .. note::

    These instructions work only if Kurento Media Server is up and running in the same machine than the tutorial.
+Kurento Media Server must have configurated Web Services Secure, check `here <../../faq.html?highlight=wss#configure-kurento-media-server-to-use-secure-websocket-wss>`_.
    However, it is possible to locate the KMS in other machine simple adding the parameter ``ws_uri`` to the URL, as follows:

    .. sourcecode:: none